 The District is a political subdivision of the State of Texas and operates under the statutes and the Constitution of the State of Texas.
 The Bonds are being issued pursuant to the provisions of Chapter 1207, as amended, Texas Government Code, as amended, and the Bond Order adopted on September 23, 2021.
-In the Bond Order, the Board of Directors has delegated authority to certain District officials (each, a "Designated Financial Officer") the authority to execute a pricing certificate (the "Pricing Certificate") to establish the final terms and effectuate the sale of the Bonds, which terms will be evidenced in the Pricing Certificate (the Bond Order and the Pricing Certificate are collectively referred to herein as the "Order").
+In the Bond Order, the Board of Directors has delegated authority to certain District officials (each, a "Designated Financial Officer") the authority to execute a pricing certificate (the "Pricing Certificate") to establish the final terms and effectuate the sale of the Bonds, which terms are evidenced in the Pricing Certificate (the Bond Order and the Pricing Certificate are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Designated Financial Officer of the District on November 22, 2021, which completed the sale of the Bonds.